Buenos Aires Argentina Guide

 Vegetarian and vegan restaurants & food in Buenos Aires

-• As the urban vegan pointed out in her post, Buenos Aires has a strong Italian immigrant heritage, and so pasta dishes are an excellent choice for the vegetarian (and many are suitable for vegans too) - you will find acceptable al dente pasta dishes in many Argentine restaurants.
+- Buenos Aires has a strong Italian immigrant heritage, so pasta dishes are an excellent choice for vegetarians (and many are suitable for vegans too) – you will find acceptable al dente pasta dishes in many Argentine restaurants.

-• Along the same lines, Pizza is an excellent choice here for vegetarians - some of the best, in my opinion, being available at Guerrin in the city center, Morelia in Palermo Hollywood and Banchero in La Boca.
+- Along the same lines, Pizza is an excellent choice here for vegetarians – some of the best available at Guerrin in the city center, Morelia in Palermo Hollywood and Banchero in La Boca.
 For vegans, cheese-less pizzas will be available at most pizzerias, in the form of fuggazza, a type of pizza made from just pizza dough, olive oil, oregano, and onions.
 But vegans should beware its close relation, the fugazetta, which also has cheese.
-Though faina, a fried chickpea dough, is an excellent vegetarian accompaniment to pizza (eaten on top of your slice).
+In addition fainá, a fried chickpea dough, is an excellent vegetarian accompaniment to pizza (eaten on top of your slice).

-• Despite the urban vegan’s experiences, salads are also a good option for vegetarians and vegans in Buenos Aires, and can be found in the majority of restaurants.
+- Despite sometimes lacking variety, salads are also a good option for vegetarians and vegans in Buenos Aires, and can be found in the majority of restaurants.
 OK, so many set salads include either eggs, ham or cheese, but in most places you will be able to armar (make/design) your own salad, from a number of choices, such as tomato, lettuce, onion, potato, green beans, carrot, avocado, palm hearts, and so on.

 Thanks for the link to my reviews - I’d also point out (just because I’m happy I did it) that I published an article on vegetarian dining in BA about 8 months ago: http://www.danperlman.net/timeout0702veg.htm